NeonLaw/codebase/README.md

 This is a monorepo containing the software packages used by Neon Law to deliver our services to our clients.
-You are welcome to use this library pursuant to the Neon License as long as you promise not to use our Neon Law trademark without express written consent.
+You are welcome to use this library pursuant to the Apache-2 License as long as you promise not to use our Neon Law trademark without express written consent.

 |Package|Latest Version|Staging|Production|